Gravensteengroep

 The Gravensteengroep is a group of Flemish artists and intellectuals established to promote the Flemish demands for more autonomy.
 The group comprises persons of varying political views, who do share basic values such as democracy and human rights.
 Their main concern is that the Flemish demands for more autonomy are often associated with extremism and nationalism, which they argue is not true.
-The Gravensteengroep's modus operandi consists of publishing manifesto's, which explain why they see the Flemish demands as reasonable and just.
+The Gravensteengroep's modus operandi consists of publishing manifestos, which explain why they see the Flemish demands as reasonable and just.

+History

-The group was erected in early 2008, at a location close to the Gravensteen in Ghent.
+The group was established in early 2008, at a location close to the Gravensteen in Ghent.
 Its first manifesto was published on 21 February 2008, a period during which the demands for Flemish autonomy made the formation of a Belgian government very difficult.
-Its members include: